 What is the prenatal surgery for Myelomeningocele, and how does it differ from postnatal surgery?

-Until recently, the only way to treat Myelomeningocele was surgery after birth.
-But, now that the nine-year long Management of Myelomeningocele (MOMS) Trial has been completed, we know that repairing the Myelomeningocele before birth, in the womb, can be beneficial to the baby’s outcome.
-The St. Louis Fetal Care Institute has one of the fastest growing fetal myelomeningocele repair programs in the country.
+Until recently, the only way to treat MMC was surgery after birth.
+But, now that the nine-year long Management of Myelomeningocele (MOMS) trial has been completed, we know that repairing the MMC before birth, in the womb, can be beneficial to the baby’s outcome.
+The SSM Health St. Louis Fetal Care Institute has one of the fastest growing fetal MMC repair programs in the country.

-The results of the trial found that prenatal treatment helps reduce, or even eliminate, the major complications of Myelomeningocele—the hydrocephalus, the Chiari malformation, and the lack of movement in the lower extremities.
-Diagnosis and repair of the Myelomeningocele before birth can make a big difference in the way the baby develops.
+The results of the trial found that prenatal treatment helps reduce, or even eliminate, the major complications of MMC—the Hydrocephalus, the Chiari malformation, and the lack of movement in the lower extremities.
+Diagnosis and repair of the MMC before birth can make a big difference in the way the baby develops.

-The operation for open fetal surgery for myelomeningocele repair involves making a small opening in the uterus, then closing the spinal cord opening just like after birth.
+The operation for open fetal surgery for MMC repair involves making a small opening in the uterus, then closing the spinal cord opening just like after birth.
 The womb is repaired and the mother is in the hospital for four to five days.
 The surgery is performed between 19 and 26 weeks of the pregnancy.
 Mothers usually stay locally for about two weeks so that we can monitor the pregnancy.
 After this, they can return home for delivery.
-Because of the weakness caused by the surgery on the uterus, the baby and all future babies have to be delivered by cesarean section.
+Because of the scar caused by the surgery on the uterus, the baby and all future babies have to be delivered by Cesarean birth.

 The benefit to the fetal repair is several fold.

 As with any prenatal surgery, there are risks to both the mother and the baby.
-Our team at the St. Louis Fetal Care institute will discuss all of the risks and benefits of the surgery with you and your family, so you can make the best decision for your baby.
+Our team at the Fetal Care Institute will discuss all of the risks and benefits of the surgery with you and your family, so you can make the best decision for your baby.

 How will Myelomeningocele impact my baby after birth?

-Myelomeningocele is a disease affecting many parts of the body.
+MMC is a disease affecting many parts of the body.
 There can be a major impact on a baby’s leg and hip movement, depending on the level of the defect.
-Problems with hydrocephalus and the Arnold-Chiari malformation need to be followed carefully.
+Problems with Hydrocephalus and the Arnold-Chiari malformation need to be followed carefully.

 Because the spinal cord also affects urine and bowel function, these bodily functions often need to be managed to prevent complications.
 Optimally, babies need to be followed in a spina bifida clinic, where a team of specialists work together to help determine the best course of treatment.

-At SSM Cardinal Glennon Children’s Medical Center, a long established spina bifida clinic is available for follow up care after birth.
+At SSM Health Cardinal Glennon Children’s Hospital, a long established spina bifida clinic is available for follow up care after birth.
 This is a very specialized clinic in which many doctors of different specialties and nurses are dedicated to the care of these babies.